mbeardwell/mbeardwell/docs/readme-template.md

 == Bio ===

-I am an aspiring SOC Analyst with a passion for threat detection, SIEM, OSINT, and security automation.
+I am an aspiring SOC Analyst passionate about threat detection, SIEM, OSINT, and security automation.
 I specialize in log analysis, security research, and incident response.
-Through hands-on labs and independent research, I develop tools and techniques for network security, forensics, and security monitoring.
+Through hands-on labs and independent research, I develop tools and techniques for network security, forensics, and monitoring.

 == Projects & Research ==